zhengc/MyBlog/README.md

 # MyBlog
-This is the backend design and implementation for MyBlog project.
+This is a personal blog system that has the front page, category page, and the tag page view for visitors.

 ## Static Web Pages:
 > The project is not yet finished and I am working on the backend part.
 The frontend part is almost done.